 Summary: New research says daily coffee drinkers live significantly longer due to lower rates of diabetes, heart disease and stroke, as well as other causes.
 [This article first appeared on the website LongevityFacts.
 Author: Brady Hartman. ]

 While those who drink only one cup a day have a lower risk of dying, those who sip 2 or 3 cups daily get the maximum benefit, having a lower risk of death, anywhere from 6 to 18% depending on your sex, nationality, race and how much you drink each day.

 Given that coffee reduces the risk of several diseases, it makes sense that coffee drinkers live longer.
-Researchers have shown that coffee prevents type 2 diabetes, and regular java drinkers have a significantly lower risk of developing the condition.
-Research has also shown that coffee protects the brain, significantly reducing the risk of Alzheimer’s and Parkinson’s Disease.
+Researchers suggest that coffee prevents type 2 diabetes, and regular java drinkers have a significantly lower risk of developing the condition.
+Other research suggests that coffee protects the brain, significantly reducing the risk of Alzheimer’s and Parkinson’s Disease.